ThomasVrancken/info9023-mlops/directed_work/04_vertex/README.md

 Key points about this Dockerfile:
 - We use `mirror.gcr.io/library/python:3.9` instead of `python:3.9` because:
-  - It's faster to pull as it's a Google Container Registry (GCR) mirror
+  - It's faster to pull as it's a Artifact Registry mirror
   - It reduces external dependencies
   - It's maintained by Google
 - `ENTRYPOINT ["bash"]` keeps the container running after component execution